egad13/FRjs/.jsdoc/tutorials/07-fr-convert.md

 Make sure to run these through a local testing server, as per the [note on the docs homepage](/#a-note-on-local-testing).

-If your browser doesn't support import maps, you'll have to change the import statements in the code to use the full URL of each file for it to work.
+If your browser doesn't support import maps, you'll have to remove the import map and change the import statements in the code to use the full URL of each file for it to work.
 (Or, you can add a link to a polyfill for import maps just before the import map script: `<script type="text/javascript" async="" src="https://unpkg.com/es-module-shims@1.8/dist/es-module-shims.js"></script>`)

 ### Convert `FRjs/forms` dropdowns into a scrying link